CLEANit/SubWorld_DP/README.md

 # SubWorld Dynamic Programming

 The goal of this project is to solve the semi-controlled sensing POMDP SubWorld (more officially referred to as our Nautical Navigation Environment).
-This environment is a semi-controlled sensing problem because it contains both tradition state-modifying actions in typical POMDPs and non-state modifying information revealing measurement actions in controlled sensing POMDPs.
+This environment is a semi-controlled sensing problem because it contains both traditional state-modifying actions in typical POMDPs and non-state modifying information revealing measurement actions in controlled sensing POMDPs.

 This repository conatins the code required to create dynamic programming based SubWorld:
 - Charts